Faiza Haroon, MACP, RP

 My Hope

 My journey began as a human being going through these struggles, feeling stuck, healing on my own and in therapy.
 I believe this is a lifelong journey of self-awareness and healing that I happily embark on daily.
-My personal journey of healing and fulfillment has allowed me to learn and grow as a human and impart this knowledge to others through the years.
+My journey of healing and fulfillment has allowed me to learn and grow as a human and impart this knowledge to others through the years.

 Allow me to walk with you as you embark on Your Healing Journey!